-Responsibilities for the syndicate underwriting year accounts and the audit
+Responsibilities for the underwriting year financial statements and the audit

-Responsibilities of the managing agent for the syndicate underwriting year accounts
+Responsibilities of the Managing Agent for the underwriting year financial statements

-As explained more fully in the Statement of Managing Agent's Responsibilities set out on page 69, the Managing Agent is responsible for the preparation of the syndicate underwriting year accounts in accordance with the applicable framework and for being satisfied that they give a true and fair view of the result for the 2017 closed year of account.
-The Managing Agent is also responsible for such internal control as they determine is necessary to enable the preparation of syndicate underwriting year accounts that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Managing Agent's Responsibilities, the Managing Agent is responsible for the preparation of the underwriting year financial statements in accordance with the applicable framework.
+The Managing Agent is also responsible for such internal control as they determine is necessary to enable the preparation of underwriting year financial statements that are free from material misstatement, whether due to fraud or error.